atmars77/atmars77.github.io/submit.md

 # FAQ

-### What is your timeline for Issue Three?
+### What is your timeline for Issue Four?
-* February 15, 2024: Submissions open
+* August 15, 2024: Submissions open
-* April 15, 2024: Submissions close
+* October 15, 2024: Submissions close
-* April 22 to May 1, 2024: Responses sent out
+* October 22 to November 1, 2024: Responses sent out
   * Poets accepted to write a flame will have one week to accept their spark.
-Poets who do not respond within one week will forfeit their spark, which will then be given to another flame writer.
-* June 1, 2024: Flames due
+* December 1, 2024: Flames due
-* June 1 to 8, 2024: If needed, period for communication about edits between EIC and flame writer.
+* December 1 to 8, 2024: If needed, period for communication about edits between EIC and flame writer.
-* June 15, 2024: Publication of Issue Three
+* December 15, 2024: Publication of Issue Four

 ### What is a spark and what makes a good one?
 * A spark is what we call the poetry fragment.
 This is the building-block for the flame.